stellmaurer/nwmutual/README.md

 Now open up a compatible web browser, type `http://localhost:4200/` into the address bar, and wait for the website to load.

 ## Project Summary

-The web application queries the BackEnd part of this project and receives any open government jobs in Milwaukee, Wisconsin.
-It displays those open government jobs by title, and allows the user to search through those jobs.\
-\
 **(1) BackEnd**\
 This part consists of a web server; it is a RESTful API written in Go utilizing the HTTP protocol.\
 \
 The web server is public facing and its sole purpose is to return government job openings in Milwaukee, Wisconsin.
 The web server calls another API (https://data.usajobs.gov : a public facing API which returns government job opportunities), filters that data, and returns job titles in Milwaukee, Wisconsin to whomever asks for them.\
 \
 **(2) FrontEnd**\
-This part consists of an Angular web application which is **compatible with Google Chrome, Firefox, Safari, Microsoft Edge, and Internet Explorer**.
+This part consists of an Angular web application which queries the BackEnd part of this project and receives any open government jobs in Milwaukee, Wisconsin.
+It displays those open government jobs by title, and allows the user to search through those jobs.
+This web application is **compatible with Google Chrome, Firefox, Safari, Microsoft Edge, and Internet Explorer**.